sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     - Select **Next**.

 12. If the Next button is disabled on the Perform Prerequisite Checks screen, check the **Ignore All** box, and then select **Next**.
-This screen will be skipped by the installer if no missing requisites are found.
+This screen will be skipped by the installer if no missing prerequisites are found.

     ![The Ignore All box is cleared on highlighted on the Perform Prerequisite Checks screen, and Next is selected at the bottom.](./media/oracle-odac-install-prerequisite-checks.png "Perform Prerequisite Checks")